When launching our Knowledge Hub, we committed to sharing all of our knowledge to help make insurance advice less complicated and more accessible.

 - 16 How much does Group Life insurance pay to the employees covered?

-- 17 Are all Group Life Insurance claims paid out?
+- 17 Are all Group Life Insurance claims paid?

-- 18 What companies offer Group Life Insurance?
+- 18 Which companies offer Group Life Insurance?

 - 19 How can I take out Life Insurance for my employees?